Hybrid zone: Hybrid zone in conservation biology

+Case studies

-Marine hybrid zone case study
+Marine hybrid zone: blue mussels

 Hybrid zones are thought to be less common in marine than terrestrial environments.
 However, blue mussel populations show extensive hybridisation worldwide and are a well studied example of a marine hybrid zone.
 There are multiple sites of hybridisation between the closely related species Mytilus edulis, Mytilus trossulus and Mytilus galloprovincialis across the North Atlantic and Pacific coasts.
 These hybrid zones vary considerably.
 Some hybrid zones, such as the one in Newfoundland in Canada show remarkably few hybrids, while in the Baltic Sea most individuals are hybrids.

 Based on the fossil record and genetic marker studies the following chronology is used to explain the Canadian mussel hybrid zone: